MicrosoftDocs/appcenter-docs/docs/test-cloud/rest-api.md

 ```

 7. We're now ready to use the [Test start API to trigger the test](https://openapi.appcenter.ms/#/test/test_startTestRun)!
 The Request body below is created for Xamarin.UITest Framework.
-If you're using other frameworks, don't worry, refer to the end of the doc for more details!
+If you're using other frameworks, refer to the end of the doc for more details!

 Sample JSON Request Body:
 ```json